 Suprapubic catheters are usually put in under a general anaesthetic (with you asleep).
-You can also have this operation under a spinal anaesthetic (an injection in your back which leaves you awake but you feel nothing below your waist).
-You can get information about suprapubic catheter insertion from the BAUS website.
+You can also have this operation under a spinal anaesthetic (an injection in your back which leaves you awake but you feel nothing below your waist.
+Download information about suprapubic catheter insertion.